antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 }
 ```

-Giving Vite also handles the HMR and will involve the `transform` hook again of upon file changes, this allows UnoCSS to finish everything in a single pass with no duplication of file IO and fs watcher.
+Given Vite also handles the HMR and will involve the `transform` hook again of upon file changes, this allows UnoCSS to finish everything in a single pass with no duplication of file IO and fs watcher.
 In addition to that, with this approach, the scanning relies on the module graph instead of file globing.
 Meaning that only the modules that been bundled into your app will affect the generated CSS instead of any files under your folders.

 There are a few more tricks we have done to squeeze out even more performance.
 I might do another post about them later, but before that, you can read the code to figure out :)